xfiveco/generator-xh/README.md

 ![grunt watch command](docs/img/grunt-watch.png)

-To rebuild the whole project, use the grunt build task again
+To rebuild the whole project, use the grunt build task again:

 ```
 grunt build
 ```

-To validate HTML files, use the following task
+To validate HTML files, use the following task:

 ```
 grunt validate